There’s a perfect AR-15 out there for you and we’ll help you find it.

 Having a longer barrel doesn’t necessarily mean more accuracy.
-You can get plenty of accuracy out of 16″ since it is shorter, and therefore stiffer and less susceptible to barrel whip (movement of the barrel during shooting).
+You can get plenty of accuracy out of 16″ since it is shorter and therefore stiffer and less susceptible to barrel whip (movement of the barrel during shooting).

 However, a longer barrel gives you higher velocity since there’s more room for all the powder to burn.
-And faster moving bullets gives the environment (gravity and wind) less time to affect the trajectory of the bullet.
+And faster moving bullets give the environment (gravity and wind) less time to affect the trajectory of the bullet.

 The average 16″ barrel is good for up to 400 yards, but after 300 yards, the standard 55gr projectile becomes more susceptible to environmental factors.
 For longer distance, you would want a heavier and longer projectile such as 62gr, 77gr, or 80gr bullets.

 Lastly, there’s also the issue of portability…shorter barrels are easier to move and weigh less.

 Barrel Twist Rate

 Another number you’ll see when looking at barrels is the twist rate of the rifling.

 This is denoted as 1 x number (1×9) which means “one twist per 9 inches”.
 In general, the longer a projectile, the faster the twist is needed (a smaller number in the twist since that means one turn happens in a shorter length).